 All nonprofits CAN and SHOULD be involved in advocacy, lobbying, and elections.
 Advocacy is the number one way nonprofits are able to advance the issues they care about and help bring systemic, lasting change.
 Effective advocacy enables organizations to shape public debate on important issues and ensure that underserved communities have a voice in policies that impact their lives.
-CAN has compiled the following information on how to safely and effectively lobby as a nonprofit.
-Tanya Witt and Terry Stone are happy to answer additional questions you have.
+ActionLink has compiled the following information on how to safely and effectively lobby as a nonprofit.
+We are happy to answer additional questions you have.

 - Through advocacy efforts you can help others while assuring your nonprofit survives and thrives.